Our History

 Then, the partnership set its sights on building a permanent location.
 In 2003, the year-round Torres Community Shelter was completed.
 It was named after Tim Torres, CCSP’s founding director.
 Tim was a passionate advocate for homeless individuals, as he had once experienced homelessness and addiction.
 He was involved every step of the way in CCSP’s efforts until he passed away in 2001 from a brain tumor.

 Since that backyard brainstorming session more than 20 years ago, the Torres Shelter has provided shelter to more than 11,000 people and has served over 400,000 meals.
-Over the decades, CCSP continued to grow and provide more programs and services to unhoused individuals, including street outreach, Bridge Housing, Permanent Supportive Housing, Rapid Rehousing and Permanent Housing.
+Over the decades, our organization continued to grow to meet the need of Butte County residents, providing tailored programs and services including Street Outreach, Bridge Housing for families and single men, Rapid Rehousing, Rapid Rehousing for Chico State students, and Permanent Housing.

 Special thanks to our co-founders Colleen Jarvis, Mary Flynn, Andy Holcombe, Lynn Wilson, Howard and Diane Slater, and former Torres Shelter Directors Tami Ritter and Tim Torres.
 Thank you for making this possible!